 5. Avoid Overall Promotion

-If you’re writing about many different products, focus on individual links rather than putting them all together in one paragraph so that they blend in with your other content.
+If you’re writing about many different products and services, focus on individual links rather than putting them all together in one paragraph so that they blend in with your other content.

 6. Don’t Make Affiliate Disclosures Your Click-Through Links

-Make sure you’re directing readers somewhere outside of your disclaimer page when clicking your links.
+Make sure you’re directing readers somewhere outside of your disclosure page when they open your links.

 If you want to include a direct link to your sponsored content, use plain language to make it clear where your links are going and what to expect when they land there.